usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Kerberos
 A widely used authentication protocol developed at MIT.
 In “classic” Kerberos, users share a secret password with a Key Distribution Center (KDC).
 The user, Alice, who wishes to communicate with another user, Bob, authenticates to the KDC and is furnished a “ticket” by the KDC to use to authenticate with Bob.

-When Kerberos authentication is based on passwords, the protocol is known to be vulnerable to off-line dictionary attacks by eavesdroppers who capture the initial user-to- KDC exchange.
+When Kerberos authentication is based on passwords, the protocol is known to be vulnerable to offline dictionary attacks by eavesdroppers who capture the initial user-to- KDC exchange.
 Longer password length and complexity provide some mitigation to this vulnerability, although sufficiently long passwords tend to be cumbersome for users.

 #### Knowledge Based Authentication
 Authentication of an individual based on knowledge of information associated with his or her claimed identity in public databases.
 Knowledge of such information is considered to be private rather than secret, because it may be used in contexts other than authentication to a verifier, thereby reducing the overall assurance associated with the authentication process.